ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

    Triggers are based on [Tekton trigger definitions](https://github.com/tektoncd/triggers){: external}.
 Git repo triggers use the event listener that they are mapped to to extract information from the incoming event payload and create Kubernetes resources.
 These resources are applied to a Tekton `PipelineRun` resource.
    {: tip}

    Triggered pipeline runs are run concurrently unless you configure the trigger to serialize runs by using the `Limit concurrent runs` option.
 When this option is enabled, you can limit the number of simultaneous runs that can be started by this trigger.
 For example, if the maximum limit is set to 1, only one pipeline run for this trigger runs at a time and any others are queued in a waiting state.
-A maximum of 10 runs (4 if you are using IBM Managed Workers) are queued in a waiting state before subsequent requests are automatically cancelled.
+A maximum of 20 runs (5 if you are using IBM Managed Workers) are queued in a waiting state before subsequent requests are automatically cancelled.
+By default, all Timed triggers are limited to one concurrent run when using IBM Managed Workers
    {: tip}

    **Manual triggers** run when you click the **Run** pipeline button and select the trigger.